 Social Network Support

-- Canada scores a “B” and ranks 5th out of 17 peer countries.
+- Overall, Canada earns a “B” and ranks 8th out of 16 peer countries.

 Putting social network support in context